Berlin iron jewellery: History

 The numbers of pieces produced started declining after 1850, but still continued to be manufactured until the end of the century when the fashion ended.
 Around the start of the decline or just before there appears to have been a shift towards designing the jewellery in a more gothic style.

 It is not widely known, but in 1916 another, similar attempt was made in Germany to promote iron jewellery and to fund the German share in the First World War.
 This was done by exchanging gold jewellery for an iron medallion inscribed with the words: Gold gab ich zur Wehr, Eisen nahm ich zur Ehr (I give gold towards our defence effort and I take iron for honour).
 This attempt, however, was not as successful.
 Today, Berlin iron jewellery are collector's items and true pieces are usually found in museums or private collections.
-Replicas are widely manufactured today and are easy to obtain especially over the internet.

 Collections of Berlin iron jewellery are held by among others Musée des Beaux-Arts de Rouen, Neues Museum, and the Victoria and Albert Museum.